HenryLeeAu/mediushealth/README.md

 http://localhost:3000/  will render default http://localhost:3000/?client_id=2133 will render default and have a error msg in console.

+### `Using liberaies`
+Redux, Redux-thunk, styled-components, query-string, react-router.

 ### `TODO`

 It will be better to add a loading screen before fetching the data.
-User might seen the default theme before geting the configuration.
+User might seen the default theme before getting the configuration.